neoforge-dev/starter/memory-bank/progress.md

 ## Current Status

 ### Frontend
-- 13 out of 14 test files passing
+- 36 out of 74 test files passing
-- 135 out of 136 tests passing
+- 344 out of 612 tests passing
+- 34 test files skipped due to custom element registration issues
 - Core components implemented and working
 - Testing approach established for web components
 - Frontend development is progressing well
-- Test coverage is improving with the simplified mock approach
+- Test coverage is improving with the systematic approach to fixing tests
-- Two key page tests (support-page and profile-page) are now passing
-- Fixed tests for NeoTextInput, NeoPagination, NeoNavigation, and NeoRadio components

 ### Backend
 - All core modules implemented